reubensandwich123/webdev-sandbox/larger_projects/cs50-personal-website/README.md

 # Project Name
 Personal portfolio website
 ### What it is
 A website containing information about me.
 Take note some information is fictitious and the images used may not be relevant.
+Completed as part of CS50's week 8 assignment.

 ### Technologies
 HTML, CSS, Javascript